arnbme/apcupsd/README.md

 ## 3. Features<br />

 * Reports UPS Device Events in  Hubitat virtual device attribute, lastEvent
-  * onbattery - mains power restored
+  * onbattery - mains power failed
-  * offbattery - mains power down
+  * offbattery - mains power restored
   * failing - UPS about to shutdown
-  * powerout - ?????
+  * powerout - UPS switched to batteries (for any reason)
 * Sends UPS Device Statistics: every "user defined" minutes, using a repeating Windows Scheduled Task.<br />
 * Support modules are Visual Basic Script, no Windows server required or used<br />
 * Executes without being logged in to Windows